zenworksbr/ttt_weapons_manager/README.md

 Another intention we have in mind is to document every important stuff in the code and make it be easily expansible and usable with global functions.

-# Another important aspect is the localization
+# Another important aspect is the localisation

-We want to leave it open so anyone can add a new localization table in any other language to the addon By default, it will support English (UK style) and Portuguese (Brazil)
+We want to leave it open so anyone can add a new localisation table in any other language to the addon.
+By default, it will support English (UK) and Portuguese (Brazil)

+If you want to collaborate and translate the addon to your native language (or a language you master), feel free to clone the repo and translate it from the language of your preference :)